Beer glassware: Connoisseur's glassware

 Beer connoisseurs sometimes invest in special, non-traditional glassware to enhance their appreciation.
 An example was the range marketed by Michael "Beer Hunter" Jackson.

 Snifters

 Typically used for serving brandy and cognac, a snifter is ideal for capturing the volatiles of aromatic beers such as Double/Imperial IPAs, Belgian ales, barley wines and wheat wines.
 The shape helps trap the volatiles, while allowing swirling to agitate them and produce an intense aroma.

 Taster glasses

+Tasting glasses, also known as testers, are small, versatile glasses designed for sampling a variety of beers in small amounts.
+These glasses are a staple at beer festivals, tasting events, and breweries, allowing drinkers to explore different styles without committing to a full glass.